Update from Definitive Healthcare Corp. (DH): A steady trajectory - The Dwinnex

 Earnings Estimates

-Current recommendations for the stock of the company come from 10 analysts.
+The firm’s stock currently is rated by 10 analysts.
 On average, analysts expect EPS of $0.05 for the current quarter, with a high estimate of $0.05 and a low estimate of $0.04, while EPS last year was $0.01.
 The consensus estimate for the next quarter is $0.05, with high estimates of $0.06 and low estimates of $0.04.

 Analysts are recommending an EPS of between $0.21 and $0.2 for the fiscal current year, implying an average EPS of $0.21.
 EPS for the following year is $0.33, with 11 analysts recommending between $0.43 and $0.29.